HelixAutomations/instruct-pitch/README.md

 This repository contains a small React client and an Express backend used to demonstrate a payment flow with Barclays ePDQ.

-Clients access the app using a unique **passcode** included in their invitation email.
-The passcode maps to the latest deal and is required to generate an instruction reference and upload documents.
+Clients load the app using their **Client ID** in the URL (e.g. `/pitch/12345`).
+On first visit they must also supply a unique **passcode** from their invitation email.
+The passcode validates the deal and is required to generate an instruction reference and upload documents.

 For an overview of how these pieces fit together, see the [architecture diagram](docs/architecture.md).